Skip to main content

 Fundamentals

 Understanding the boundaries around this information is the first step in reclaiming agency over your personal health narrative.
 The impulse to protect this information is a valid and legally recognized one.
-At its core, the dialogue about workplace wellness and medical history is a dialogue about data, and is the most personal data you possess.
+At its core, the dialogue about workplace wellness and medical history is a dialogue about data, and your genetic information is the most personal data you possess.

 This law recognizes that a family history of a condition like heart disease or cancer is part of an individual’s genetic identity.
 It erects a firewall between this sensitive information and the decisions an employer makes about hiring, firing, promotion, or job assignments.
-The law’s purpose is to allow individuals to use for their own health without fear of professional reprisal.
+The law’s purpose is to allow individuals to use genetic information for their own health without fear of professional reprisal.

 Your family medical history is legally protected as genetic information, and employers are prohibited from using it to inform employment decisions.